Skip to main content

 • Anyone (keeper, depositor, bot) can call after strategyDuration expires — no trust required

 Pre-committed unwind calls are a best-effort prediction of future on-chain state.
 Slippage, interest accrual, pool rebalancing, and oracle updates can all cause them to revert.
-The two-path model ensures settlement always succeeds:
+The split covers every failure mode without giving the owner an unbounded escape hatch:

 Cooldown Window